 The Institute for Test Research and Development works in cooperation with the American Council on the Teaching of Foreign Languages (ACTFL) and the company Language Testing International (LTI).
 The ACTFL, with more than 12,500 members in the US and worldwide, is one of the largest organizations dedicated to language education and research.
 Its work focuses on degree programs and continuing education for language teachers, as well as quality improvement and assurance in language teaching, learning, and assessment.
 The LTI is the exclusive licensee of the ACTFL and has served as the official ACTFL testing office since 1992.

-The Institute for Test Research and Development supports these organizations by conducting research and pilot studies on the quality of language-proficiency assessments, in particular reading and listening proficiency tests, for numerous languages.
+The Institute for Test Research and Development supports these organizations by conducting research and pilot studies on the quality of language-proficiency assessments, in particular reading and listening proficiency tests, for a great number of languages.

 These tests are used as placement tests and course exams, mainly by students from Leipzig University, but also by external participants.
 The cooperation between the Institute for Test Research and Development, the Language Center, and the ACTFL/LTI gives students opportunities that cannot be found at many other language centers in Germany, such as access to high-quality, research-based tests, which are generally free of charge for participants.